RodPaDev/etch-a-sketch/README.md

 The user can also choose to paint like a pencil and it gets darker at each pass or even to paint a random color at each pass.

 ### Features to be added next:
- - User will only be able to paint if mouses down
+ - [x] User will only be able to paint if mouse is down
- -  Greyscale/Pencil will no longer reset on choose
+ - [ ] Greyscale/Pencil will no longer reset on choose
- -  User will be able to paint with a color chosen from a color picker
+ - [ ] User will be able to paint with a color chosen from a color picker

 ##Preview of DRAWINATOR 2000
 ![DRAWINATOR 2000](https://rodpa715.github.io/etch-a-sketch/images/preview.png)